mlibrary/text-assembler-django/README.md

 the limitations we have.
 So if we are limited to 1,000 downloads a day and there are 3 other searches in the queue with each 5,000 results... it would take a new search with 5,000 results 20 days to complete (5000 * 4 / 1000).

+When searches are deleted, it will delete the record from the database as well as removing the files for it on the server.
+It will create a historical record in the `historical_searches` table of the database.
+This is used only for reporting purposes (i.e. to get the number of searches ran over the year, or the number of documents downloaded).

 ### Queue Processor (tassemblerd, [code](textassembler_processor/management/commands/process_queue.py))
 This is the daemon process that does the bulk of the work.
 It will continually run on the server checking if there are searches in the queue that need results downloaded for them still, and if there are, it will verify that we have available